Turkish language for travelers

 Nasilsin? - How are you?

-iyiyim, tesekkur ederim. - i'm fine, thank you.
+İyiyim, tesekkur ederim. - I'm fine, thank you.

 Adiniz ne? - What is your name?